Bootcamp-QA/CV-PROJECT/README.md

 ## TEST STRATEGY
-This project is being tested using BDD Methodology.
+This project adopts BDD Methodology for testing.

-1. Functional test scenarios are defined for each user story using Gherkin language using Test Management Tool Zephyr Scale for Jira.
+1. Functional test scenarios are defined for each user story using the Gherkin language, facilitated by the Test Management Tool Zephyr Scale for Jira.

-2. Static Test is executed after each development change using SONARQUBE tool
+2. After every development iteration, a Static Test is performed using the SONARQUBE tool to ensure code quality.

-3. Functional test scenarios are executed manually in Dektop and Mobile for each user story.
-Bugs found are created on JIRA and linked to the related user story and test scenario.
-Test results are saved using Zephyr scale.
+3. Functional test scenarios are executed manually on both Desktop and Mobile platforms for each user story.
+Any encountered bugs are promptly logged on JIRA and linked to the respective user story and test scenario.
+Comprehensive test results are meticulously documented using Zephyr Scale.

-4. Regression test scenarios are executed manually in Desktop and Mobile at the end of each Sprint for Desktop and Mobile.
-Test results are saved using Zephyr scale.
+4. At the conclusion of each Sprint, regression test scenarios are manually executed on both Desktop and Mobile platforms.
+The outcomes of these tests are  recorded using Zephyr Scale.

-5. New release version is created at the end of each Sprint, including:
+5. Upon completion of each Sprint, a new release version is crafted, encompassing:

-- User stories completed.
+* Successfully completed user stories.
-- Functional test results and bug reports.
+* Detailed reports of functional test results and bug incidents.
-- Regression test results.
+* Regression test outcomes.

 ### STATIC TEST SONARQUBE
 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=Bootcamp-QA_CV-PROJECT&metric=alert_status)](https://sonarcloud.io/summary/new_code?id=Bootcamp-QA_CV-PROJECT)